speakworldlanguages/gengohanasite/third_party_js/readme.md

 This directory contains the javascript libraries created by talented coders who kindly shared their work on GitHub.
-This web application depends on the following.
+Our web application depends on the following.

 * [annyang](https://github.com/TalAter/annyang)
 * [devicedetector](https://github.com/PoeHaH/devicedetector)